Conquering an interview is a tough feat, but it can be done.

 7. What are a few of your weaknesses?

 When it comes to weaknesses, only scratch the surface.
-Tell them weaknesses you have that are easy to fix and that you’re currently working on them to overcome them.
+Discuss flaws that are easy to fix and that you're currently working to overcome.

 8. How did you hear about this position?

-This is a simple question if you applied through popular job boards such as Indeed and Glassdoor.
+This would be a simple question if you applied through popular job boards such as Indeed and Glassdoor.
 However, this can be an opportunity to slide in a contact if you were referred to apply by someone who already works there.

 9. Are you comfortable working with a small/medium/large (dependent upon the business) company?

 Whether it's a small or large company, you will always be interacting with someone (unless it's remote), so the simple answer is "yes."

 This is typically a closing question; therefore, this is your last chance to make a long-standing impression.
 If you happened to miss any key points that you wanted to make during the interview, this is the perfect time to do so.

 Remember to breathe and take your time answering the questions.
 You've got this!